TylerC-Anderson/sway-config/README.md

 The hope is for zero-friction context-switching.

 **ToDos**
-Make Waybar into something useful
+Make my Waybar into something useful

 ---